RheaAyase/jekyll-rhea/_posts/2024-10-06-fedora-gamescope-on-gpd.md

 And so I've come to the conclusion, that the best thing I can do is to simply start from scratch.
 I've got [a little video](https://youtu.be/naxosj6NcGQ) showcasing what my install looks like, the below is the minimum you'd need to take care of to get something similar.

+Note that this is about standard rpm based Fedora - **NOT Atomic Fedora** (NOT Silverblue/Kinoite/etc)

 <!--more-->

 ## fsync-kernel